techidaily/site-facebook/source/_posts/eliminating-unwanted-glances-the-ultimate-fb-privacy-guide.md

  You can change your privacy settings in Facebook's settings section:

-1. Log in to your[Facebook.com](https://www.facebook.com/) account.
+1. Log in to your [Facebook.com](https://www.facebook.com/) account.
 2. Click your**Profile icon** and choose**Settings and privacy > Settings > Privacy** .
 3. Select the**Check a few important settings** option and click the**Who can see what you share** tile.
 4. Click**Continue** and set your preferences in each section, choosing**Friends** or**Only me** for each option.
 Select**Next** until you get to the last window.
 Click the**X** in the top-right corner of the window to close it.

 ![Facebook profile info settings on desktop](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/facebook-profile-info-settings-on-desktop.jpg)

  You may notice some differences in Facebook's privacy settings if you haven't accessed them in a while.
-Learn[how to use Facebook's Privacy Center](https://www.makeuseof.com/how-to-use-facebook-privacy-center/) and why it's important that you use it.
+Learn [how to use Facebook's Privacy Center](https://www.makeuseof.com/how-to-use-facebook-privacy-center/) and why it's important that you use it.

 ## 2\.
 Lock Your Facebook Profile Down